MaksimDzhangirov/backendBankExample/docs/part62-eng.md

 import "user.proto";
 ```

-And in the next step, we'll have to add a new rpc in the
+And in the next step, we'll have to add a new RPC in the
 `service_simple_bank.proto` file.
 I'm gonna import the
 `rpc_verify_email.proto` file, and at the bottom, let's duplicate the
-`LoginUser` rpc, then change its name to `VerifyEmail`, its input to
+`LoginUser` RPC, then change its name to `VerifyEmail`, its input to
 `VerifyEmailRequest` and its output to `VerifyEmailResponse`.
 Now, for
 the HTTP option `option (google.api.http)`, we'll make it a `GET`
 request, because when the user clicks on the link we sent, the browser
 will make a GET request to that link.
 And so, this path should be updated
 to `/v1/verify_email`.
 There's no "body" in a GET request, so let's remove
 it.
-This grpc gateway option
+This gRPC gateway option
 `option (grpc.gateway.protoc_gen_openapiv2.options.openapiv2_operation)`
 is for generating the documentation, so let's update the description to:
 "Use this API to verify user's email address" and the summary to: "Verify